openhive-network/workerbee/README.md

 # WorkerBee

-Example bot to use in your browser app based on the wax and beekeeper library
+Hive automation library based on the wax and beekeeper

 ## Install